fisakov/typechecking-lambdacalc/Type Checking with Constraint Rules.md

 # Type checking lambda calculus with constraint rules

-## A primer of the upcoming feature of MPS
+## A primer on the upcoming feature of JetBrains MPS

 /Abstract.md